This option is currently sold out.

 The same image is on both sides.

-All of our pendants are made with lead free solder and glass.
-Great on a chain or bracelet.
-We offer a ball chain for $4 elsewhere in our shop.
+All of our pendants and ornaments are made with lead free solder and glass.
+We offer a ball chain elsewhere in the shop.

-Our jewelry orders are sent gift wrapped as shown, and we include a holy card of Sue's drawing of Pope Francis!
+Jewelry orders are sent gift wrapped as shown, and Sue will include a holy card of her drawing of Pope Francis!